1. Labradorite Feldspar Mineral

 It's extremely common for rocks and minerals to be named after the person who discovered them or the location where they were found and the suffix 'ite' is often used.
 Other examples include the mineral sugilite named after Professor Kenichi Sugi, unakite which took its name from the Unaka Range of mountains in North Carolina and pietersite named after Syd Pieters.

 Properties of Labradorite

-Labradorite is a fascinating mineral especially when polished and although some stones can initially appear to be rather uninteresting, with the interaction of light they can quickly become a feast for the eyes.
-The finest grade of labradorite can exhibit vivid blue and green colour but reds, yellows and greys can often also be seen.
+Labradorite is a fascinating mineral especially when polished and although some stones can initially look rather uninteresting, with the interaction of light they can quickly become a feast for the eyes.
+The finest grade labradorite can exhibit vivid blue and green colour and reds, yellows and greys can also sometimes be seen.

-Optical effects which are very common in rocks and minerals are usually caused as light is scattered and reflected from beneath the surface of the stone.
+Optical phenomenon which are common in rocks and minerals are usually caused as light is scattered and reflected from beneath the surface of the stone.
 Effects can be pretty impressive but capturing colours and sheen in a photograph can often be challenging.